GXG-CS/Smart-Cameras/Metric.md

 Scope: Use the Raspberry Pi 4 Model B as a simulation base for a smart camera to abstract across multiple such devices.
 The focus is on local training, where data is stored locally on the smart cameras.

-# Abstracting Smart Camera Hardware Capabilities Using ML
+# Abstracting Smart Camera Hardware Capabilities Using ML(Version 1)

 ## Hardware Metrics in Mathematical Notation: